code4recovery/sheets/README.md

 # Google Sheets Importer

-This project makes it easy to use Google Sheets to to connect to Meeting Guide and TMSL UI.
+This project makes it easy to use Google Sheets to to connect to [Meeting Guide](https://www.aa.org/meeting-guide-app) and [TSML UI](https://github.com/code4recovery/tsml-ui).

-## Next Steps
+## Apps Script

--   [x] home page update with link to san jose google sheet
--   [x] warning for bad data
--   [ ] screencast video
+Did you know you can use scripting in your sheet to automate certain tasks?
+Check out the [Sample Apps Script](google-apps-script.js) - you can add this to your sheet in Extensions > Apps Script with copy and paste.

+-   Address correction
--   [ ] embed TSML UI on confirmation page
+-   Coordinates generation (enables TSML UI maps / near me functionality)
+-   ID/Slug generation
--   [ ] warning for bad url
+-   Check for id/slug uniqueness
--   [ ] warning for inaccessible sheet
+-   Check for types validity
+-   Automatic refresh-and-redirect link